circleci/circleci-docs/jekyll/_cci2/orb-author.md

 These files and directories above are the only "_required_" components, you may additionally see a `scripts` and `tests` folder in your project and we will go over those shortly.
 If your orb however does not need any `executors` or `jobs` for instance, these directories can be deleted.

-Each directory in the `src` folder listed above corresponds with an orb component type which can be added or removed from the orb.
+Each directory in the `src` folder listed above corresponds with a [reusable orb]({{site.baseurl}}/2.0/reusing-config) component type which can be added or removed from the orb.

 ##### @orb.yml
 {:.no_toc}